bm13563/Volley/README.md

 1. Run the project in development mode -> python manage.py --run dev

 # Running tests
-Run tests through the manage.py file, using the -test flag.
+Run tests through the manage.py file, using the --test flag.
 This will handle environments and flask config automatically.
 1. Run all tests -> python manage.py --test

+# Committing changes
+Commit to the repo through the manage.py file, using the --commit flag.
+This will run the linters and push to the correct location.
+This must have a commit message.
+1. Commit change -> python manage.py --commit "The commit message for the change"